-- Malaria risk is high throughout the year in all areas.
+- Malaria risk is low throughout the year in all areas.

 - Malaria precautions are essential Avoid mosquito bites by covering up with clothing such as long sleeves and long trousers especially after sunset, using insect repellents on exposed skin and, when necessary, sleeping under a mosquito net.

 - See malaria map – additional information can be found by clicking on the Regional Information icon below the map.

 - Low to no risk areas: antimalarials are not normally advised.